 I still want to be involved with the Waterfront, but maybe have a bit more time with my wife, Lorraine (sorry love).
 I might even pick up a golf club.

-Tell us why we should make The Waterfront on Ipswich marina our culinary destination next time we have a meal out…
+Tell me why I should make The Waterfront on Ipswich marina my culinary destination next time I have a meal out…

 The food is modern and fresh, the staff really care and you are in a stunning location!